-All of our revenue for recent periods has been received from a single collaboration partner, and that revenue will continue to decrease for the remainder of 2023 and be minimal in 2024.
+All of our revenue for recent periods has been received from a single collaboration partner, and that revenue will be minimal for the remainder of 2023 and in 2024.

 We do not have any committed external source of funds, other than pursuant to our collaboration with Merck, which has provided us with substantial financial support since 2015.
-However, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of Our Business-Business Development and Merck Collaboration Updates" in Part I, Item 2 of this Quarterly Report on Form 10-Q, in 2023 the R&D funding we receive from Merck under the collaboration will be substantially lower on an annual basis than the research funding previously provided by Merck.
-In this regard, for the period that started on July 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$0.6 million in the aggregate from Merck for the ongoing activities under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
-Funding from Merck after December 31, 2023 is expected to be minimal.
+However, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of Our Business-Business Development and Merck Collaboration Updates" in Part I, Item 2 of this Quarterly Report on Form 10-Q, in 2023 the R&D funding we have received from Merck under the collaboration has been substantially lower than the R&D funding previously provided by Merck.
+For the period that started on October 1, 2023 and ends on March 31, 2024, we expect to receive minimal funding from Merck for the ongoing activities under the Amended Collaboration Agreement.

-In any event, we need to devote a substantial amount of our own financial resources to our R&D programs, particularly with respect to our wholly-owned programs that now include all of our ophthalmology programs and NGM313 (MK-3655).
+We will need to devote a substantial amount of our own financial resources to our R&D programs, particularly with respect to our wholly-owned programs that now include all of our ophthalmology programs and NGM313.
 In addition, our funding requirements would increase for any preclinical programs that remain within the scope of the collaboration in the event Merck does not elect to license these programs and we decide to continue them, in the event Merck elects to terminate its license to any program it licenses and we decide to continue it or in the event we opt to co-develop any Merck-licensed programs.
 For example, as a result of Merck's decision not to exercise its option to license NGM621 and its related compounds, as described below, NGM621 and its related compounds are now wholly-owned by us.
-Further development of NGM621 is primarily dependent on our ability to secure potential future BD Arrangements with third-party partners and, in the absence of such BD

-Arrangements, we are unlikely to be able to advance development of NGM621 unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
-In addition, as a result of Merck's decision to terminate its license to NGM313 (MK-3655) and its related compounds, the license rights granted to Merck in 2018 with respect to NGM313 (MK-3655) reverted to us and the program is now wholly-owned by us.
-Further development of NGM313 (MK-3655) is also primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM313 (MK-3655) unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
+Further development of NGM621 is primarily dependent on our ability to secure potential future BD Arrangements with third-party partners and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
+In addition, as a result of Merck's decision to terminate its license to NGM313 and its related compounds, the license rights granted to Merck in 2018 with respect to NGM313 reverted to us and the program is now wholly-owned by us.
+Further development of NGM313 is also primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM313 unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.